Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 1. Trigger an update for the target component.
 (It can be the first commit, props or state update, and so on.)
 2. Call components as functions.
 (Or render method of class components.)
 3. Generate an element tree.
-4. Reconciliation find what to update.
+4. Find what to update by Reconciliation .
 5. Call methods provided by react renderer to commit the update.

 If components have a high cost every render,
 You may need to use something like [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) to avoid unnecessary calculation.
-At least for now we know exactly why we need this and other things like `React.useMemo` or `React.useCallback`, and why functions in React hook's dependency lists cause infinite execution.
+At least for now we know exactly why we need this and other things like `React.useMemo` or `React.useCallback`, and why functions in React hook's dependency lists can cause infinite execution.

 If this post is really helpful to you,
 I highly recommend you to read Dan Abramov's great post "[React as a UI Runtime](https://overreacted.io/react-as-a-ui-runtime/)".